 DSLR-Level, Not DSLR, and That’s Fine

 This year alone, Huawei released the P20 Pro and the Mate 20 Pro.
 Both these phones have cameras that took picture-taking in smartphones a whole new level.
-This year still, Samsung released the Note 9 and the only negative about it is the camera algorithm seems to overprocess the images.
+This year, Samsung released the Note 9 and the only negative about it is the camera algorithm seems to overprocess the images.
 Again this year, Apple released the iPhone XS Max and as always, Apple’s phone is a crowd favorite.
-The renders are accurate, colors are punchy, and there’s not much for a user to do but to point and click.
+The renders are accurate, the colors are punchy, and there’s not much for a user to do but to point and click.

-Any of these phone are only as good as each other.
+Any of these phones are only as good as each other.
 As a user of multiple phones, I concur.
 But there has to be an endgame for smartphone cameras because they’re better than we expected them to be.
 Do we need them to replace our DSLRs?
 No, but their results are so high-fidelity that it’s becoming hard to differentiate a smartphone-taken camera and a DSLR-captured one.
 Even to those with a trained eye for photographs, smartphone cameras are beyond impressive now.

 We’ll most probably still try to improve smartphone cameras, and if history can tell us something, we will get there.
 But at what price?
-Smartphones prices are so inflated right now that it’s ridiculous.
+Smartphone prices are so inflated right now that it’s ridiculous.
 Further unnecessary developments will only blow empty air where it doesn’t belong.
 In two years’ time, we may be looking at $3,000 phones.
 That should be the end of it.

 Where Should We Focus?

-As for the camera, Samsung and Huawei released phones that has four camera lenses.
+As for the camera, Samsung and Huawei released phones that have four camera lenses.
 Seems that these companies weren’t in a “less is more” mood in making those phones.
 It also didn’t look good, which is a big minus for phones today.
-If the Samsung S8 only had one camera lens and was able to capture great images, and that two is becoming standard now, manufacturers should be working to improve enough on those standards.
+If the Samsung S8 only had one camera lens and was able to capture great images, and those two is becoming standard now, manufacturers should be working to improve enough on those standards.
 If we just continue on this path, who’s to say that manufacturers will stop at four sensors?
 How about six, adding two more sensors that will capture detail previously unseen from a smartphone?
 How about a back that’s half camera, half surface?

 This is why we should know when to stop demanding more.
 This reductive approach already led to phones small enough for most human hands, and powerful enough to run heavy apps.
 We should be implementing developments that aren’t just an incremental improvement over the last generation.